-Staff will review feedback by the City Council, incorporate changes if necessary, and return to Council for approval of the workplan on January 21, 2020.
+Staff will seek final approval of the workplan from City Council on March 3, 3020.
 If approved by the Council, staff will continue working on administrative efforts currently in progress, will evaluate items in the workplan, and will return to Council for work sessions or with legislation in the timeframes listed above.
 Some of the items will require extensive evaluation, community outreach, and determination if the policy measure will work for Hayward.

+Prepared by:

-Prepared by: Christina Morales, Housing Division Manager
+Christina Morales, Housing Division Manager